CrispyButtermilkChickenSalad/DM2040/README.md

 - [DM2040 Features](https://github.com/CrispyButtermilkChickenSalad/DM2040/wiki/Features)

 ## Note
 All links provided in the wiki are affiliate links, meaning I will get a small kickback from your purchase if you purchase from the links at no additional cost to you.
-If you are uncomfortable with this, feel free to source your own parts, nothing held against you.

 Optionally you can donate if you like what I've created: